HomeMy WebLinkAbout1941-12-22 334

 so voted.

-Walter Murphy, Burlington Trans.of Garbage
+Walter Murphy, Burlington Trans of Garbage Licenses

-Manuel J. Silva, Lincoln " " it
+Manuel J Silva, Lincoln "

 Mary A. Rowland, 150 Lowell St. Common Victualler

-Swenson Bros., 'larrett Road Past. of Milk
+Swenson Bros . , Marrett Road Past of Milk

-Johnson Pontiac Co., 97 Mass.
+Johnson Pontiac Co . , 97 Mass.
 Ave.
 Motor Vehicle

-Letter was received from Mrs. Steele Lindsay
+Letter was received from Mrs .
+Steele Lindsay

 requesting permission to distribute Community Fund

 posters throughout the Town.
+Posters

 Mr. Sarano moved that the request be granted.